 Hold the IP address of CH’s by using the last known IP address on received message from the CH and DNS lookup.

-Ensure messages are retried if no responses are received based on the existing retransmission policies.
+Ensure messages are retried if no responses are received based on the existing retransmission policies. *

 Receive IP data to support insights into the end-to-end service to support triage and service management use cases.